Satakunnan-ammattikorkeakoulu/jobeinabox/README.md

 cd jobeinabox
 ```

 Then we just need to give the deploy script +x (execute) permission and run it.
 The deploy script will reset the repository, pull latest changes from github, stop and completely remove all docker instances from the server (NOTE: This will remove all other docker instances too, make sure that the server that you use is only used to host the Jobe server), redeploy the JobeInaBox server and then start it.
+This script also pulls latest changes from the original [Jobe Github source code](https://github.com/trampgeek/jobe), so it is recommended to run this script every now and then even if this repository would not be updated.

 Steps:
 1. ```chmod +x deploy```
 2. ```./deploy```

 It can take even 20 minutes for the image to launch for the first time as it is really large.

+## Updating jobeinabox

+To update jobeinabox, just run the deploy script using ```./deploy``` which will update the local github repository, pull latest changes, remove all docker instances and redeploy the jobe docker server.

 #### Viewing Docker image status